python/mypy/README.md

 mypyc: Mypy to Python C Extension Compiler
 ==========================================

-*Mypyc is not yet useful for general Python development.*
+*Mypyc is (mostly) not yet useful for general Python development.*

 Mypyc is a compiler that compiles mypy-annotated, statically typed Python modules into Python C extensions.
-Currently our focus is on making mypy faster through compilation.
+Currently our primary focus is on making mypy faster through compilation---the default mypy wheels are compiled with mypyc.

+Mypyc compiles what is essentially a Python language variant using "strict" semantics.
+This means (among some other things):

+ * Most type annotations are enforced at runtime (raising ``TypeError`` on mismatch)

+ * Classes are compiled into extension classes without ``__dict__`` (much, but not quite, like if they used ``__slots__``)

+ * Monkey patching doesn't work

+ * Instance attributes won't fall back to class attributes if undefined

+ * Metaclasses not supported

+ * Also there are still a bunch of bad bugs and unsupported features :)

-MacOS Requirements
+macOS Requirements
 ------------------

 * macOS Sierra or later